ABOUT THE BLOG LIVING WITH EMBOUCHURE DYSTONIA

 Another issue getting in the way of recovery is due to those against traditional medical treatment, and those against non-traditional treatment.
 It is important to realize that by being against one or the other doesn't help those who may actually improve from one form of treatment or the other.
 A great example is botox.
-Several non-dystonic musicians advise against or misinformed about it, but many dystonic musicians have seen improvement and rely on it, but don't feel comfortable speaking up about it....and it doesn't help to judge them for relying on this form of treatment.
+Although less effective for embouchure dystonia, there are a few out there it has helped, and it has proven helpful for many with hand dystonia.
+Not to mention some neurologists are trying to improve the way botox is administered to the correct muscles through research.
+Yet, several non-dystonic musicians advise against or misinformed about it, and this makes those who have seen improvement feel comfortable speaking up about it....and it doesn't help to judge them for relying on this form of treatment.
 In the end, it is up to the musician with dystonia to make their own choices in what is best for them, and it is up to the rest of us to be open-minded about the various treatment options; whether or not they work for everyone or a select few.
 Recovery is an highly individualized process and there is no cure-all.
-Therefore a holistic approach is ideal.
+Therefore a cohesive/holistic/eclectic approach is ideal.

-The last flawed view on musicians with dystonia is that we should not reach out to other dystonic musicians who claim to help others because they are not medical professionals, nor should we reach out to medical professionals because they don't understand musicians....and should instead rely on non-injured professional musicians who have evaded injury (as if this makes them more knowledgeable than those who have experienced a major physical setback, and medical professionals).
+The last flawed view on musicians with dystonia is that we should not reach out to other dystonic musicians who claim to help others because they are not medical professionals, nor should we reach out to medical professionals because they don't understand musicians and depend too much on pharmaceutical drugs and don't care about us....and we should instead rely on non-injured professional musicians who have evaded injury or never had dystonia (as if this makes them more knowledgeable than those who have experienced a major physical setback, and medical professionals).

 Some doctors may lack an understanding as there are few specialists who have seen and worked with musicians with dystonia, it is equally our fault as musicians for not bringing music medicine and health to the forefront and help bridge this gap between the two professions!
 An important reminder that neurology is also in its infancy and every attempt to conduct research is not a lost cause.
 It's equally important for musicians with dystonia and neurologists to come together to find and create cohesive approaches to recovery as they both have advantages of understanding the disorder from different angles.